Diatomic carbon

 Diatomic carbon (systematically named dicarbon and 1λ2,2λ2-ethene), is a green, gaseous inorganic chemical with the chemical formula C=C (also written [C2] or C2).
 It is kinetically unstable at ambient temperature and pressure, being removed through autopolymerisation.
 It occurs in carbon vapor, for example in electric arcs; in comets, stellar atmospheres, and the interstellar medium; and in blue hydrocarbon flames.

-Diatomic carbon is the second simplest of the allotropes of carbon (after atomic carbon), and is an intermediate participator in the genesis of fullerenes.
+Diatomic carbon is the second simplest of the allotropes of carbon (after atomic carbon), and is an intermediate participant in the genesis of fullerenes.

 Properties

 C2 is a component of carbon vapor.
 One paper estimates that carbon vapor is around 28% diatomic, but theoretically this depends on the temperature and pressure.

 Electromagnetic properties

 The electrons in diatomic carbon are distributed among the molecular orbitals according to the Aufbau principle to produce unique quantum states, with corresponding energy levels.
 The state with the lowest energy level, or ground state, is a singlet state (1Σ), which is systematically named ethene-1,2-diylidene or dicarbon(0•).
 There are several excited singlet and triplet states that are relatively close in energy to the ground state, which form significant proportions of a sample of dicarbon under ambient conditions.
 When most of these excited states undergo photochemical relaxation, they emit in the infrared region of the electromagnetic spectrum.
 However, one state in particular emits in the green region.
 That state is a triplet state (3Πg), which is systematically named ethene-μ,μ-diyl-μ-ylidene or dicarbon(2•).
 In addition, there is an excited state somewhat further in energy from the ground state, which only form a significant proportion of a sample of dicarbon under mid-ultraviolet irradiation.
 Upon relaxation, this excited state fluoresces in the violet region and phosphoresces in the blue region.
 This state is also a singlet state (1Πg), which is also named ethene-μ,μ-diyl-μ-ylidene or dicarbon(2•).